ccrosbyisu/PodcastApp/README.md

 Android:
-1. Open directory on project folder and run npm install
+1. Open directory on project folder in terminal and run npm install
 2. Run npx react-native run-android
 3. Android Studio’s simulator should start up and being to install the app